 Blue Zones History

-In 2004, Dan Buettner teamed up with National Geographic and the world’s best longevity researchers to identify pockets around the world where people live measurably longer better.
-In these “Blue Zones” they found that people reach age 100 at rates 10 times greater than in the United States.
+In 2004, Dan Buettner teamed up with National Geographic and the world’s best longevity researchers to identify pockets around the world where people live measurably longer and better.
+In these blue zones areas, they found that people reach age 100 at rates 10 times greater than in the United States.

-After identifying 5 of the world’s Blue Zones, Dan and National Geographic took teams of scientists to each location to identify lifestyle characteristics that might explain longevity.
-They found that the lifestyles of all Blue Zones residents shared nine specific characteristics.
+After identifying five of the world’s blue zones, Dan and National Geographic took teams of scientists to each location to identify lifestyle characteristics that might explain longevity.
+They found that the lifestyles of all blue zones residents shared nine specific characteristics.
 We call these characteristics the Power 9®.

-In 2009 we partnered with AARP and the United Health Foundation to apply the Power 9 principles to Albert Lea, MN (learn more about our approach).
-It worked: after just one year, participants added an estimated 2.9 years to their average lifespan while healthcare claims for city worker dropped 49%.
-Harvard’s Walter Willett called the results ‘stunning’ (learn more about the Blue Zones Projects®).
+In 2009 we partnered with AARP and the United Health Foundation to apply the Power 9 principles to Albert Lea, MN.
+It worked: after just one year, participants added an estimated 2.9 years to their average lifespan while healthcare claims for city worker dropped 49 percent.
+Harvard’s Walter Willett called the results “stunning” (learn more about the Blue Zones Projects®).

 We are now building healthier cities and businesses across the country.
 Our mission – to help people live longer, better lives – is spreading.